summerwind/whitebox-controller/docs/getting-started.md

 # Getting Started

-This guide shows you how to implement an controller using Whitebox Controller.
+This guide shows you how to implement a controller using Whitebox Controller.

 ## Before you begin